.45-70: History

 The .45-70 round was also used in several Gatling gun models from 1873 until it was superseded by the .30 Army round beginning with the M1893 Gatling gun.
 Some .45-70 Gatling guns were used on U.S. Navy warships launched in the 1880s and 1890s.

 The Navy used the .45-70 caliber in several rifles: the M1873 and M1884 Springfield, the Model 1879 Lee Magazine Navy contract rifle, and the Remington-Lee, the last two being magazine-fed turnbolt repeating rifles.
 The Marine Corps used the M1873 and M1884 Springfield in .45-70 until 1897, when supplies of the new M1895 Lee Navy rifle in 6mm Lee Navy, adopted two years before by the Navy, were finally made available.

-Realizing that single-shot black-powder rifles were rapidly becoming obsolete, the U.S. Army adopted the Norwegian-designed .30 Army caliber as the Springfield Model 1892 in 1893.
+Realizing that single-shot black-powder rifles were rapidly becoming obsolete, the U.S. Army adopted the Norwegian-designed .30-40 Krag caliber as the Springfield Model 1892 in 1893.
 However, the .45-70 continued in service with the National Guard, Navy, and Marine Corps until 1897.
-The .45-70 was last used in quantity during the Spanish–American War, and was not completely purged from the inventory until well into the 20th century.
-Many surplus rifles were given to reservation Indians as subsistence hunting rifles and now carry Indian markings.
+The .45-70 was last used in quantity during the Spanish–American War (1898), and was not completely purged from the inventory until well into the 20th century.
+Many surplus rifles were given to reservation Indians for subsistence hunting and now carry Indian markings.

-The .45-70 cartridge is still used by the U.S. military today, in the form of the "cartridge, caliber .45, line throwing, M32," a blank cartridge which is used in a number of models of line throwing guns used by the Navy and Coast Guard.
+The .45-70 cartridge is still used by the U.S. military today, in the form of the "cartridge, caliber .45, line throwing, M32", a blank cartridge which is used in a number of models of line throwing guns used by the United States Navy and the United States Coast Guard.
 Early models of these line throwing guns were made from modified Trapdoor and Sharps rifles, while later models are built on break-open single-shot rifle actions.